NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 - You must upload the code into your GitHub repository.
 - While you can use a branch, your code should be in main when you submit.
 - Upload a zip of this repository to Blackboard when you are ready to submit.
-- Feedback will be provided via GitHub, but you will be notified of your result via Blackboard
+- You will be notified of your result via Blackboard
+- However, if using GitHub classrooms, you may also receive additional feedback on GitHub directly

-### Optional:Use of Raspberry Pi and SenseHat
+### Optional: Use of Raspberry Pi and SenseHat

 Raspberry Pi or SenseHat is **optional** for this activity.
 You can use the included `sense_hat.py` file to simulate the SenseHat on your computer.